onebeastchris/Hurricane-Modded/README.md

 Issues with each workaround are listed in the config!

-Take your time to read them as the workarounds in this mod can be used for exploitative purposes.
+**Please take your time to read them as the workarounds in this mod can be used for exploitative purposes.**

 ## Features
 - Fixes bamboo and dripstone collision for Geyser players by setting them to no server-side collision.